 Gallatin Global Fellowship in Human Rights

 Students whose concentrations incorporate the study of human rights may apply to participate in the Gallatin Global Fellowship in Human Rights program.
 This year-long program provides several Gallatin students with up to $5,000 each to support research and work in the field of human rights, broadly defined.
 In the spring semester, participants study the concept, history and political manifestations of human rights in both a seminar and independent studies.
 In the summer, they engage in extended research or internships at organizations around the world.
-In fall, they present their findings at a symposium open to the entire university community.
+In the fall, they present their findings at a symposium open to the entire university community.

 Gallatin Global Fellowship in Urban Practice